venkata-sainadh/CodeAlpha-Portfolio/README.md

 # Features
 * Home: Get a brief introduction about me and my interests.
 * About: Learn more about my background, education, and experiences.
-* Portfolio: View a collection of my projects, including descriptions, technologies used .
+* Projects: View a collection of my projects, including descriptions, technologies used .
 * Contact: Connect with me through the contact form or find links to my social media profiles.

 # Installation and Usage